Jonathan-Mandl/Ex4/README.md

 The Command2.cpp class is the option if the user enter 2 to define algorithem settings.
-The functions in that class is:
+The execute() function read from the server the current parameters of K and metric function and print them to the user. after that if the user press enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server. if one of the parameters or both are invalid, the programe print to the user error message.

  - Command2() - init command2 obejct.
- - execute() function read from the server the current parameters of K and metric function and print them to the user. after that if the user press enter we stay the parameters and not change it. else if the user enter valid K value and valid metric function, the programe update the paramters and send them ro the server. if one of the parameters or both are invalid, the programe print to the user error message.

  The Command3.cpp class is the option if the user enter 3 to classify data.
 The execute() function active the knn algorithem on the data from the csv file that the user upload. if the user didnt upload csv file the programe ask from the user to upload them.
   - Command3() - init command3 obejct.